soft-lang/soft/README.md

 ### NodeTypes used by TOKENIZE

-The tokenizer creates a new `Node` where `PrimitiveValue` is set to the matching text.
+The tokenizer create new `Nodes` where `PrimitiveValue` is set to the matching text.
 The tokenizer begins matching at the first character in the source code, and tries to match the longest `Literal` first, and then if there is no match it tries to find a matching `LiteralPattern` instead.